Rasbandit/JS-Toy-Problems/week 5/1/README.md

 ## Goals

-The goal of today's toy problem is to help students learn precisely how different css attributes behave, as well as precision in selecting html elements.
+The goal of today's toy problem is to help students learn precisely how different css properties behave, as well as precision in selecting html elements.
 Students should show an increased understanding of complex selectors, pseudo selectors, and pseudo elements.

 ## Important Pseudo Selectors